isomerpages/govtech-stp/_reciprocal-green-lane/rgl-travellers-returning-to-singapore/faq-returning-rgl-travellers.md

 #### 3. Do I have to pay for my COVID-19 medical bills if I am found to have COVID-19 upon return from Germany/ Indonesia/ Japan/ Malaysia/ Republic of Korea?

 Singapore Citizens and Permanent Residents may access Government subsidies and MediShield Life/Integrated Shield Plan to help pay for their bills.
-Long-Term Pass Holders may tap on their usual financing arrangements, such as private insurance, where applicable.
+Long-Term Pass Holders may tap on their usual financing arrangements, such as private insurance, where applicable.-->

 <p style="text-align: right;"><a href="#faq-top">Back to Top ↑</a></p>